forge-55/bunkeros/README.md

 1. Queries Sway's IPC for all workspaces and their windows
 2. Formats the data with icons and clear labeling
 3. Displays in Wofi with tactical theme styling
-4. Handles workspace switching and window focusing
+4. Handles workspace switching, window focusing, and workspace reordering
+5. Uses Sway's native `rename workspace` command for seamless reordering

 ## Night Mode